PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/configure/index.md

 {{< img src="no_configuration" alt="No configuration currently applied" class="d-block mx-auto shadow" >}}

 ## Create or modify my own PiRogue configuration
-Once you have installed the `priogue-cli` package and run `sudo pirogue-ctl config show` at least once, you can start reconfiguring your PiRogue.
+Once you have installed the `pirogue-cli` package and run `sudo pirogue-ctl config show` at least once, you can start reconfiguring your PiRogue.
 To do so, you first have to edit the appropriate configuration file:

 ```bash
 sudo nano /var/lib/pirogue/config/pirogue.env
 ```

-it will open a text editor showing your own configuration file.
+it will open a text editor (nano) showing your own configuration file.
 In this file you can safely change the following options:

 * `WIFI_NETWORK_NAME` the name of the wi-fi network managed by your PiRogue, by default `PiRogue1`
 * `WIFI_NETWORK_KEY` the passphrase required to connect to the wi-fi network, by default `superlongkey`.